v1nc/user.js/README.md

 ### configuration hardening for Fennec Privacy

 ## use case:
 this onfiguration is made for [fennec](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/) on android. you can use it with any geckoview-based browser, but i highly advise to use [fennec](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/).
-It is not intended to use with Tor!
+It is not intended to use with tor!
 ## aim:
 * better security
 * more privacy